 - Use fieldwork to observe health education efforts on-site in South Africa.

 - Employ previous research preparation, onsite mentoring, and personal observations to craft proposals recommending specific approaches, theories and research questions to advance understanding of health education and AIDS prevention.

 Learn more about Tsha Tsha by watching this short video clip about its production:

-Students will work together in teams during the program to craft a professional proposal for empirical work in Entertainment Education, focusing on a specific type of activity (e.g., drama, song, dance, children’s drawings, TV drama).
-Each morning students will participate in site visits to preview an area of interest (e.g., song, dance, drama) that will be addressed by speakers scheduled each afternoon.
-These visits, presentations, and discussions will raise questions for each individual/team regarding the applicability of several health communication theories (already studied prior to arrival) to the day’s area of interest.
-Teams will draft several versions of their program, engage in both peer and professional review of these drafts, and ultimately submit their final proposal to Dr. Pollock at the end of the program.
+Students will work together in teams during the program to craft professional proposals for policy work in Entertainment Education, focusing on a specific type of activity (e.g., drama, song, dance, children’s drawings, TV drama).
+Students will engage in several site visits to join in “participatory communication” activities to encourage high school students to fight gender-based violence and reduce risky sexual behavior.
+The visits, presentations, and discussions will raise questions for each individual/team regarding the applicability of several health communication theories (already studied prior to arrival).
+Teams will craft several versions of their programs, engage in both peer and instructor review of those drafts, and ultimately submit their final proposal to Dr. Pollock at the end of the program.
 A sample syllabus for the program may be found here.

-In addition to academic programming, students will enjoy six cultural excursions.
-Tours of a nearby game reserve, the opportunity go river rafting, and cultural tours of Durban and the Southeast Coast provide students with an introduction to life in South Africa.
+In addition to health communication academic and field trip activities, students will enjoy several cultural/wildlife excursions.
+A cultural tour of Durban, two nights and several safaris at a game reserve, hiking to see cave paintings in the Dragon Mountains, taking 4X4s up switchbacks on the Sani Pass into the tiny kingdom of Lesotho, and a visit to the scenic Southeast Coast provide students with an introduction to life in South Africa.
 There will also be opportunities to meet South African students and faculty from the University of KwaZulu-Natal.
 More information about “Durbs” and “KZN” may be found online.